Hufschmidt/KenkuChat/README.md

 like [Chromium](https://www.chromium.org/Home) via the DevTools by navigating to <chrome://inspect/#devices>.

 ## Generating Discord Bot (WIP)
+This project requires some configuration that is loaded from a `config.json` file in the same directory, see `config.spec.json` for an example.

 - <https://discord.com/developers/applications>
 - New Application
 - To join Discord Server: